 I teach because I enjoy working with young people.
 I would like to give them access to the same opportunities I had when I was growing up and prepare them well for an increasingly competitive world.
 I want to help raise expectations and standards for my students who I think are smart, amazing and capable of doing anything!

-This year will be my 14th year teaching math and my first year teaching in the San Francisco Unified School District.
+This year will be my 15th year teaching math and my second year teaching in the San Francisco Unified School District.